The Many Acne-Causing Chemicals Of Cigarettes And Tobacco

 It’s a well known factoid that 599 different chemicals are approved for usage in cigarettes.
 Well, that’s only the approved ones – over 4000 can be created accidently during the combustion of permitted ingredients.

-Most deadly are the various combustion agents, one of which is benzene, a colourless flammable liquid used as a starting material for plastics, lubricants, rubbers, drugs, and pesticides.
+Most deadly are the various combustion agents, one of which is benzene, a colourless flammable liquid used as a starting material for plastics, lubricants, rubbers, and pesticides.
 It’s so abundant in industry that it’s among the top 20 chemicals produced in the US.

 Next – the 6 best vitamins and minerals for naturally clear skin